My Favorite Martian (film): Development

 In 1993, writers Barry Strugatz and Mark Burns were tasked with writing the initial draft.
 The film was originally set up at Warner Bros. with Joe Dante attached to direct and Martin Short to star.
-The film was cancelled and put into turnaround where it was picked up by Walt Disney Pictures.
+The film was cancelled and put into turnaround, where it was picked up by Walt Disney Pictures.
 It was directed by Donald Petrie and written by Sherri Stoner and Deanna Oliver, based on the television series created by John L. Greene.
 Creatures were created by Amalgamated Dynamics from designs by Jordu Schell.

 Casting

-Lloyd was cast in April 1997.
-Hurley was cast in July.
+Christopher Lloyd was cast in April 1997.
+Elizabeth Hurley was cast in July.

 Score

-The score of the film is composed by John Debney, while the track, "Uncle Martin Arrives," is written and composed by Danny Elfman.
+The score of the film is composed and conducted by John Debney, while the track, "Uncle Martin Arrives," is written and composed by Danny Elfman.
+It also incorporated George Greeley's theme song from the television series of the same name.

 Reception

 The review aggregation website Rotten Tomatoes reports a 12% approval rating based on 42 reviews, with an average rating of 3.38/10.
 The site's critical consensus reads, "Loud, effects-ridden comedy with no real humor."
 Metacritic, another review aggregator, gives the film a weighted average of 33 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 Roger Ebert gave it two stars out of four, remarking: "The movie is clever in its visuals, labored in its audios, and noisy enough to entertain kids up to a certain age.
 What age?
 Low double digits ...
 There are some good moments in My Favorite Martian. ...
 It looks as if everyone who made this film had a lot of fun."